-Artificial superintelligence: At this moment (and for the foreseeable future) artificial intelligence will not be able to imitate human behavior and cognitive processes, or achieve self-awareness and exceed our capacities.
-While this topic is often being discussed, there must not be any confusion with any client, that this is merely a theoretical concept.
+Artificial superintelligence: At this moment (and for the foreseeable future) artificial intelligence will not be able to imitate human behavior and cognitive processes or achieve self - awareness and exceed our capacities.
+While this topic is often discussed, there must be no confusion by the client that, at present, this is anything other than a theoretical concept.

-It is crucial to manage expectations of clients in terms of AI applications.
-Experience has shown, that technologies cannot replace human cognition and intuition.
-Unrealistic media coverage may lead to unrealistic expectations, when a client reads terms like machine learning in a requirements specification sheet.
-While software developers may use these terms regularly in an appropriate context, clients may have exaggerated ideas of what these terms imply.
+It is crucial to manage the expectations of clients in terms of AI applications.
+Experience has shown that technologies cannot replace human cognition and intuition.
+Unrealistic media coverage may lead to unrealistic expectations when a client reads terms like machine learning in a requirements specification sheet.
+While software developers may use these terms regularly in an appropriate context, clients may have unrealistic ideas of what these terms imply.
 Caution with the usage of these terms in Requirements Management is therefore necessary.

 5.5.6 Low-Code/No-Code Programming

-Low- or no-code development is a novel approach to producing software solutions that aims to simplify software engineering.
-Through graphical user interfaces and setup, low code systems allow for software development without using conventional code (Apurvanand et al., 2020) These programming environments may be desired by clients since they enable their IT staff with minimal or no particular software development expertise to add new functionality or interfaces at a later stage.
+Low - or no - code development is a novel approach to producing software solutions, which aims to simplify software engineering.
+Through graphical user interfaces and setup, low - code systems allow for software development without using conventional code (Apurvanand et al., 2020) These programming environments may be desired by clients since they enable their IT staff with minimal or no particular software development expertise to add new functionality or interfaces at a later stage.

-While tech-savvy clients will be aware of this trend and will specify their respective needs in the specification sheet, this trend shines a light on an aspect, that is relevant for all industries: Clients need to consider their requirements in terms of independently extending their systems.
+While tech - savvy clients will be aware of this trend and will specify their respective needs in the specification sheet, this trend highlights an aspect that is relevant for all industries: clients must consider their requirements in terms of independently extending their systems.
 In most cases, a strong dependency on the contractor is to be avoided and even translated into specified requirements.

 Self-check questions